ebi-pf-team/interproscan-docs/docs/LocalLookupService.rst

 -  Recommended minimum 2 cores (processors).
 -  4GB RAM (of which > 2GB will consumed by the service when you run it).
--  The lookup service version 5.17-56.0 onwards requires Java 8 (previous versions required Java 6 or 7).
+-  The lookup service version 5.37-76.0 onwards requires Java 11 (previous versions required Java 8.

 Obtaining the lookup service
 ----------------------------